 I love cookies like this.
 No fuss, no turning on the oven, and extra extra sweet.

 Those have always been my go to whenever my kids have a holiday event that involves a cookie exchange because they can make them by themselves.
-And then they’re all proud and it’s adorable when they make sure to tell all 23 kids in their class that they made them ALL BY THEMSELVES.
+And then they’re all proud and it’s adorable when they make sure to tell all 23 kids in their class that they made the cookies ALL BY THEMSELVES.

 And also means I don’t have to make cookies.